 - The’ business of yoga’.
 Setting up a yoga class, a yoga studio, working for an organization, being self-employed.

 - Teaching Methodology including: class management, lesson planning , adjustments, modifications, demonstration, correction.

 - Creative project of choice

 - Revision and course work covering all subjects covered in training modules

 - Ayurveda and Yoga

-- Trainees will be able to teach safely and effectively, one 11/2 hour yoga class to a group of at least 6 students to the highest standards, based on The Yoga Sutras of Patanjali of Classical Hatha Yoga.
+- Trainees will be able to teach safely and effectively, two 1½ hour yoga classes to a group of at least 6 students to the highest standards, based on The Yoga Sutras of Patanjali of Classical Hatha Yoga.

 - Trainees will have an in depth knowledge and understanding of the 8 limbs of the 8 limbed path of Ashtanga Yoga, outlined in The Yoga Sutras of Patanjali.

 - Trainees will become knowledgeable and experienced in different styles of yoga.